 - The election of up to fifteen (15) Directors shall be by ballot as their term expires.
 Conference-Co Chairpersons will automatically remain as a board member for one (1) year following the Conference they co-chaired, if the term has expired or they were not elected to a second term, and shall have voting privileges.
-The election shall be by secret ballot during the Annual Spring Conference.
+The election shall be by secret ballot during the Annual Design Show.
 Voting times shall be determined by the Board of Directors

 - Term of Office: Regional Directors shall be elected for a term of three (3) years and may serve for one (1) additional three (3) year term.
 Past Directors may seek re-election to the Board after being off the Board for one (1) year